 Congratulations!
-You’re starting your own business; or trying to… or at least thinking about it.
+You’re starting your own business; or trying to…or at least thinking about it.
 There are so many possibilities ahead but also, a lot of responsibility.
 It’s both exciting and daunting all at the same time.
 And so, it’s important to plan for your new small business and take advantage of as many resources as possible every step of the way.
-Even selecting the name for your new small business can be tricky, so it’s important to check if your new small business name has already been taken.

-To get started with your small business there are several key areas to prepare accordingly.
+To get started there are several key areas to prepare accordingly.
 Consider the following:

 The more details you can acquire for every aspect of your business will help you to have a fully fleshed out small business plan which will act as your guidebook as you go about each new step of your business journey.
 Use the template at MyBizPlan App via business.gov.au to help you on your way to creating a solid business plan.

 Have you considered how you will first market your business?
 Are you utilising social media, such as LinkedIn, effectively to create business connections?
 Will you utilise television, radio or outdoor advertising?
 Need a hand with a marketing plan too?
-There’s an app for that as well.
-MarketMyBiz App via business.gov.au
+There’s an app for that.
+Try MarketMyBiz App via business.gov.au

 Do you need to secure a loan to pay for a lease?
 What sort of location is best for your business?